Fairfield, Iowa

 Fairfield is a city in and the county seat of Jefferson County, Iowa, United States.
 It has a population of 9,416 people, according to the 2020 census.
-Fairfield is known as an international center for Transcendental Meditation and is home of Maharishi International University.
+Fairfield is an international center for Transcendental Meditation, the home of Maharishi International University.

 It became the county seat in 1839 with 110 residents and grew to 650 by 1847.
 Its library was established in 1853, and it held its first fair in 1854.
 Early architecture in Fairfield includes work by George Franklin Barber and Barry Byrne.

 History

-The area now known as Jefferson County was first settled in 1836 and became Jefferson County in 1839, with the new community of Fairfield as the county seat.
+The area known as Jefferson County was first settled in 1836 and became Jefferson County in 1839, with the new community of Fairfield as the county seat.
 The name was suggested by Nancy Bonnifield, one of the settlers, because it aptly described the fair fields of the area.
 But author Susan Welty suggests it was also a play of words on the woman's own name (bonny field).
 By 1840, Fairfield had a population of 110 and grew to 650 in 1847.
 The city was the site of the first and second Iowa State Fairs.

 The first fair was held October 25–27, 1854, on 6 acre of land surrounded by a 10 ft fence.
 The total cost to hold the fair was around $320, and public admission was 25 cents per person.
 It is estimated that between 7,000 and 10,000 fair goers attended this historical event.
-Parsons College was founded in 1875.
-In 1893, the Carnegie Library was completed, the first west of the Mississippi.
 During the time leading up to the American Civil War, Fairfield was a stopping point for the Underground Railroad.
 Ultimately, over 1,600 residents of Jefferson County served in the Union Army.
+Parsons College was founded in 1875.
+In 1893, the first Carnegie Library west of the Mississippi was completed.

 Early architecture in Fairfield includes Victorian houses designed by George Franklin Barber, as well as a 1915 house designed by Barry Byrne, who trained under Frank Lloyd Wright.
 A 1930s bank building was designed in the Streamline Moderne style.
 Commercial and institutional architecture were influenced by the Louden Industries, including the Louden Foundry.

 Fairfield is the site of the prototype Carnegie library.
 In 1892, Senator "Jefferson Jim" Wilson met with Andrew Carnegie and secured a grant to build the first community-based library in the U.S. This served as the model for 2,700 libraries worldwide.
-The Richardsonian Romanesque work is now operated by Indian Hills Community College as a satellite campus building, as a new library was built in 1996.
+The Richardsonian Romanesque work is operated by Indian Hills Community College as a satellite campus building, since a new library was built in 1996.

-Parsons College later received a grant to build a Carnegie Library.
+Parsons College later received a grant to build another Carnegie Library.
 Fairfield became one of the few cities that had two Carnegie Libraries.